-Labor group accuses Google of firing four to deter workers from union activities
+Labor group accuses Google of sacking workers to deter unionism

 The complaint, seen by Reuters, will trigger a National Labor Relations Board (NLRB) investigation into whether Google violated the four individuals’ right to raise concerns about working conditions.
 When violations are found in such cases, the NLRB typically tries to help accusers and companies reach a settlement.

+Google has long prided itself on listening to employee feedback and even adjusting course on the spot based on ideas at companywide meetings.
+But it now serves more than 3 billion consumers and business customers across search, navigation and health technology, and it faces fierce competition in advertising and increased regulatory scrutiny.

+The company in the last year has reeled in elements of its unorthodox culture, such as by cutting back on companywide meetings next year, as it deals with its much broader influence.

-Reporting by Paresh Dave; Editing by Muralikumar Anantharaman
+Reporting by Paresh Dave; Editing by Muralikumar Anantharaman and Stephen Coates